cnai-lab/qlatent/README.md

          **kwargs,
       )
    ```
-7. Your code should look like this after following steps 1-6:
+7. Here is how our code looks like after steps 1-6:
    ```
    from qlatent.qmlm.qmlm import *